The Social Architecture

 Francis Kéré and

-Kéré and Schlingensief mutually recognised each other as partners, for the project Operndorf Afrika.
-Following the trip to Gando they developed the architectural concept for the Operndorf Afrika.
+Kéré and Schlingensief mutually recognised each other as partners during the Operndorf Afrika project.
+After the trip to Gando they developed the architectural concept for the Operndorf Afrika.
 They mutually agreed on the key issues that should accompany the construction of the Operndorf: What do the people expect and need locally?
 What natural materials exist locally?

-Kéré has rehabilitated the local use of natural materials, such as clay, sand and stone and combines the traditional construction of his country, with new ecological and sustainable concepts.
+Kéré makes use of the local natural materials, such as clay, sand and stone and combines the traditional construction of his country, with the new ecological and sustainable concept.
 Clay is available in abundance; however, it has for a long time been regarded as a “poor man’s building material” and not as construction suitable.
-People know from experience that a clay building does usually not survive a rainy season.
-Therefore, they strive for expensive and locally difficult to handle, construction materials, such as cement.
+People know from experience that a clay building does not usually survive a rainy season, therefore, they strive for expensive and locally difficult to handle construction materials, such as cement.
 Kéré has himself developed a technique, which mixes clay so that it withstands the rain – with minimal use of electricity and water and using only about 8 percent of cement.
-These clay bricks can be produced locally in spite of lack of electricity and water.
-People can independently construct the projects; locally, as well as also repair them later on.
+These clay bricks can be produced locally in spite of the lack of electricity and water.
+People can independently construct the projects; locally, as well as repairing them later on.

 In this way, it is intended to create a functioning organic Operndorf Afrika with a self-sufficient ecological system that guarantees a sustainable management of natural resources.
 Francis Kéré has designed special building modules for the Operndorf Afrika, according to local possibilities and needs, which guarantee a long-term and versatile use.
 His climate technology provides for a constant, comfortable ambient temperature without electricity.